Charlotte Graham

-Charlotte Graham (born 1972) is a contemporary Māori artist living in her tribal homelands of Auckland.
+Charlotte Graham (born 1972) is a renowned contemporary Māori artist living in her tribal homelands of Auckland.
 She is a mandated artist for her iwi Ngāti Whanaunga.
 She sits on the Te Uru Contemporary Gallery board and is also part of the Te Atinga Committee.
 Her works are held at the Auckland Art Gallery, Toi o Tāmaki, the Chartwell collection, James Wallace Collection, many universities and private collections throughout the world.
-Of Māori and Scottish descent, Graham identifies with Ngāti Mahuta, Ngāi Tai ki Tāmaki, Ngāti Whanaunga, Ngāti Pāoa Ngāti Tamaoho Te Akitai Waiohua and Ngāti Kōtimana.
+Of Māori and Scottish descent, Graham identifies with Te Kawerau ā Maki, Ngāti Mahuta, Ngāi Tai ki Tāmaki, Ngāti Whanaunga, Ngāti Pāoa Ngāti Tamaoho Te Akitai Waiohua and Ngāti Kōtimana.

 Early life

 Charlotte Graham was born in 1972 in Perth, Western Australia, to Māori parents from New Zealand.
 The family moved back to Auckland, New Zealand six months after Graham was born.
 Graham has a number of relatives who have been practicing artists, including aunt Emily Karaka, uncle Mikaara Kirkwood, cousins Te Rongo Kirkwood and Reuben Kirkwood.
 Graham's two older sisters Teresa Grahsm and Raewyn Graham are also artists.

 Graham attended Mount Roskill Grammar School.